 "We apologize for the inconvenience" is a typical response from airlines when a flight is delayed or cancelled.
 But for European departures at least you might also be able to claim flight delay or DOT LT cancellation compensation under a law known as EC 261.
 You could be owed as much as $700 (€600) per person.

 Click below to find out how much DOT LT flight compensation you're owed and how we can help you get it.

 While DOT LT isn't a European airline, whenever they fly in Europe they comply with European regulations.
 That is good news for any passenger affected by a flight cancellation, as a last-minute cancellation of a European departure may entitle them to a fair DOT LT compensation payout.

 With any DOT LT flight cancellation, you'll be offered an alternative flight to your destination, or a full refund if that's what you'd prefer.
-But in addition, if your flight was canceled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to $700 per person in compensation.
+But in addition, if your flight was cancelled less than 14 days before you were due to depart a European airport, EU laws say passengers may be entitled to up to $700 per person in compensation.

 If DOT LT was able to offer you an alternative flight that would land at a very similar time to your original, they won't have to pay you compensation.
 They would also be exempt from paying compensation if there were extraordinary circumstances which made the cancellation necessary.
 That means anything that is beyond the airline's control, for example, bad weather, a medical emergency, or some form of disruptive event affecting the airport.

 Because there are these exceptions, the easiest way to check if you're owed DOT LT cancelled flight compensation is to use our free compensation calculator.